Kyriosity/read-write/README+/software/QA/README.md

 </td>
 </tr></table>

 <h2 align="center">🧪Tests📏🪲</h2>

 _Tests_ and _Testing_ are a CENTERPIECE of QA and <ins>&thinsp;w&thinsp;i&thinsp;d&thinsp;e&thinsp;</ins> umbrella terms for the check of code and its products (including documentation).
 Bug searching and quality proofing tests are optional but highly recommended and a natural share of software creation.

 ### Manual (spontaneous and planned)

+There's no full replacement of manual tests &thinsp;&mdash;&thinsp; only their underestimate

+Unlike the olden days with blind commits of punchcards and tapes, most development allows its creators to assess the product (in whole or by feature) with every step and at time: just build and run.
+ Responsible programmers are the primary, most prepared, most effective, and critical testers.

+P.S.
 Opening this page was your manual test.

-Unlike the olden days with blind commits of punchcards and tapes, most development allows one to evaluate its product (in whole or by feature) with every step and at time: just build and run.

-Responsible developers are the primary, most prepared, most effective, and critical testers.

 ### Programmatic tests

 Executable code routines are the biggest cornerstone of modern QA.
-Automation of their run is fundamental of continuous quality and safety.
+Automation of their run is fundamental to continuous quality and safety.

+### Simulators

+IT's more challenging to find an unavailable UI simulator or platform emulator or virtual machine than one popular.

 ## Appendix.
 Natural born quality